aeternity/protocol/channels/virtual-state-channels.md

 requires a corresponding dispute mechanism that protects all parties' interests and allows them to dispute the off-chain channel on-chain.

 The intention is that instead of opening a State Channel on-chain, participants use an intermediary.
 Both participants must have an already opened State Channel with the intermediary.
-They open a Virtual State Channel within their on-chain State Channel's context and continue using it as they would an on-chain State Channel.
+This existing State Channel can be either on-chain or a virtual one - for clarity, we would refer to it as a parent State Channel.
+They open a Virtual State Channel within their parent State Channel's context and continue using it as they would an on-chain State Channel.
 Once opened, all off-chain Virtual State Channel communication goes directly from one participant to the other.
 The intermediary receives Virtual State Channel updates only when required to take some action.

 With on-chain State Channels participants lock tokens in the channel itself.
-A similar approach is taken with Virtual State Channels: since participants are to create Virtual State Channel objects in the states of their on-chain State Channels with the intermediary, they all need to lock tokens in the new Virtual State Channel.
-They must lock the same amount of tokens in both on-chain State Channel states.
+A similar approach is taken with Virtual State Channels: since participants are to create Virtual State Channel objects in the states of their parent State Channels with the intermediary, they all need to lock tokens in the new Virtual State Channel.
+They must lock the same amount of tokens in both parent State Channel states.
 A participant is representing herself in the Virtual State Channel and she locks as many tokens as she would like to.
-In the scope of the on-chain State Channel, the intermediary protects the interests of the other Virtual State Channel's participant and locks the corresponding amount of tokens from their behalf.
-This happens in both on-chain State Channel.
-As a result of this is the intermediary locks tokens in both on-chain State Channels and has an exposure as the total amount of tokens locked in the Virtual State Channel.
+In the scope of the parent State Channel, the intermediary protects the interests of the other Virtual State Channel's participant and locks the corresponding amount of tokens from their behalf.
+This happens in both parent State Channels.
+As a result of this is the intermediary locks tokens in both parent State Channels and has an exposure as the total amount of tokens locked in the Virtual State Channel.

 ##### Example